neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

   require 'fiber'
   require_relative 'add_one_task'
   scheduled = []; performed = []
-  consumer  = nil; consumers = []; consumer_scheduler = nil
+  consumers = []; scheduler = nil
   producer = Fiber.new do
-    10.times do
+    5.times do
       scheduled.push AddOneTask.new
-      consumer_scheduler.transfer
+      scheduler.transfer
     end
   end
-  10.times do
+  5.times do
     consumers << Fiber.new do
       task = scheduled.pop
       performed << task.perform unless task.nil?
-      producer.transfer
+      Fiber.yield
     end
   end
-  consumer_scheduler = Fiber.new do
+  scheduler = Fiber.new do
     consumers.each do |c|
       c.resume
+      producer.transfer
     end
   end
   producer.resume
-  puts "All consumers dead? #{consumers.reduce(true) {|acc,c| acc && c.alive?}}"
 {% endhighlight %}

+{% highlight bash %}
+lappy :: sandbox/ruby/concurrency > ruby producer_consumer_fibers.rb
+Scheduling task
+Task performed, state 1
+Scheduling task
+Task performed, state 2
+Scheduling task
+Task performed, state 3
+Scheduling task
+Task performed, state 4
+Scheduling task
+Task performed, state 5
+All fibers dead? true
+{% endhighlight %}

-In contrast to the previous example, fibers need explicit scheduling.
+In contrast to the previous example, fibers need explicit scheduling (even starting them needs to be explicit).
 We explicitly transfer control from one fiber to another by using ```fiber.transfer```, ```fiber.resume``` and ```Fiber.yield```.
-In the example above we have a ping-pong transfer of control between the ```producer``` and the ```scheduler```.
+In the example above we have a pingpong-like transfer of control between the ```producer``` and the ```scheduler```.
 Whenever the ```scheduler``` gets the execution back, it picks a ```consumer``` to run.
 Even though they are harder to produce since we have control over execution, race conditions in Fiber-based code are still possible (one example being [this](https://gist.github.com/raggi/1220800)).

-Considering the simplicity of the implementations above, it seems that threads and fibers alone are enough to build sophisticated systems, and although you could certainly build one using only these constructs, it's ill-advised to do so.
+Considering the simplicity of the implementations above, it seems that threads and fibers alone are enough to build complex systems, and although you could certainly build one using only these constructs, it's ill-advised to do so.
 There are a couple of noteworthy higher-level concurrency constructs in Ruby worth considering that solve many of the common problems one comes across while building a concurrent system - synchronization of shared state, cross-thread messaging, etc.

 ## Concurrency abstractions <small>(reactors and actors)</small>